tiycnd/capital-one-postgres/notes/roles.md

 Roles are used in PostgreSQL to manage users and groups.
 Users and groups are not separate entities -- both are roles.

-When you use `createuser` and `dropuser` on the command line, you are creating and destroying roles.
+When you use `creategSQL function (Experimental)user` and `dropuser` on the command line, you are creating and destroying roles.
 There's some options with `createuser` to control access:

 ```
   -d, --createdb            role can create new databases